mormat/mormat/README.md

 I'm a results driven **Web Developer** with a focus on creating efficient, high quality and user-friendly web applications.
+I'm always eager to please and my goal is to make my customers happy with my deliveries.

 I absolute love writing *__SOLID__* code and using *__design patterns__*.